looker-open-source/lmanage/README.md

 pip install lmanage
 ```

-LManage will ultimately have many different commands.
+## How do I Use it.
 ### Commands
+LManage will ultimately will have many different commands as development continues e.g. the ability to sunset dashboards and create a backup using [gzr](https://github.com/looker-open-source/gzr)

 #### help and version
 ```